jonnonz1/nz-statute-book/acts/public/2000/new-zealand-public-health-and-disability-act-2000.md

 (5) The person or persons must not disclose to anyone not present at the meeting while the public was excluded and the person or persons remained any information that the person or persons became aware of only at the meeting while the public was excluded and the person or persons remained.

 ### 36 Provisions applying when meeting open to public
-The following provisions apply when all or any part of a meeting of a committee is required by this Schedule to be open to the public:
+The following provisions apply when all or any part of a meeting of a committee is required by this schedule to be open to the public:
-  (a) for the purposes of this Schedule, genuine members of the news media must be treated as members of the public, and are entitled to attend any meeting or any part of a meeting for the purpose of reporting the meeting for any news media:
+  (a) for the purposes of this schedule, genuine members of the news media must be treated as members of the public, and are entitled to attend any meeting or any part of a meeting for the purpose of reporting the meeting for any news media:
   (b) if the agenda for any meeting is copied by any means for use by members of a committee, that committee must also cause to be made any additional copies of the agenda that in that committee's opinion may be necessary to ensure there is an adequate supply for any persons requesting copies under paragraph (c):
   (c) any member of the public who attends a meeting of a committee and requests a copy of the agenda must, if he or she tenders an amount equal to the reasonable costs of making one available, be given (and may take away with him or her) any spare copy of the agenda:
   (d) copies of the agenda supplied for members of the public as provided in paragraph (b) must include any further statements or particulars necessary to indicate the nature of any items included in the agenda, unless that item refers to any matter to be considered by the committee when the meeting is not likely to be open to the public.

 ### 37 Maintenance of order
 (1) At any meeting of any committee the presiding member of the committee may require a member of the public attending the meeting to leave it if the presiding member believes on reasonable grounds that, if the member of the public is permitted to remain, the behaviour of the member of the public is likely to prejudice, or to continue to prejudice, the orderly conduct of the meeting.
-(2) At the request of the presiding member, a member of the police, or officer or employee of the committee may remove or, as the case requires, exclude a member of the public from a meeting of a committee if the member of the public has been required under this clause to leave the meeting but—
+(2) At the request of the presiding member, a constable, or officer or employee of the committee may remove or, as the case requires, exclude a member of the public from a meeting of a committee if the member of the public has been required under this clause to leave the meeting but—
   (a) refuses or fails to leave it; or
   (b) having left it, attempts to re-enter it without the permission of the presiding member.

+**Disclosure of members' interests**

 ### 38 Disclosure of interests
 (1) A member of a committee who is interested in a transaction of the DHB must, as soon as practicable after the relevant facts have come to the member's knowledge, disclose the nature of the interest to the committee.